 The Indian tennis trailblazer who dominated American college courts and carried his nation's flag on the sport's biggest stages.

-Somdev Devvarman's path to tennis relevance was unconventional and utterly dominant.
-Choosing the U.S. college route, he became a colossus at the University of Virginia, compiling one of the most impressive records in NCAA history.
-His back-to-back national singles titles and a staggering 44-1 record in 2008 announced a player of immense discipline and tactical intelligence.
-Translating that success to the professional tour, Devvarman became India's top-ranked singles player for years, known for his relentless retrieving and fitness that broke opponents' will.
-He spearheaded the Indian Davis Cup team, delivering crucial wins, and achieved a career-high ranking inside the world's top 65.
-More than his wins, Devvarman's legacy is that of a pioneer who proved an Indian could succeed in global singles tennis through sheer grit and a brilliant tennis mind.
+Somdev Devvarman won back-to-back NCAA national singles titles at the University of Virginia, compiling a 44-1 record in 2008.
+He became India's top-ranked singles player for years, known for relentless retrieving and fitness that broke opponents' will.
+He spearheaded the Indian Davis Cup team and achieved a career-high ranking inside the world's top 65.
+His path proved an Indian could succeed in global singles tennis through discipline and tactical intelligence.

 1981–1996